OJB-Quantum/Critical-Questions/README.md

 [![License](https://img.shields.io/badge/Creative_Commons-License-green)](https://choosealicense.com/licenses/cc-by-4.0)

-A list of terms that can be entered into a Google search bar (https://www.google.com/search?q=) and return results that provide useful information in various formats.
+A list of terms that can be entered into a Google search bar (https://www.google.com/search?q=) and return results that provide useful and critical information in various formats.
 (I compiled this list over a number of years through trial and error).

 http://www.acgov.org/searchhelp.htm is a good starting point, but also not the end.
 Therefore, the list I created below can be viewed supplementary.